 There are approximately 2.1 million adult vegetarians in Australia as of 2016.
 This means that the likelihood of catering for one or more is a near certainty.
-Unlike the allergies and intolerances mention thus far, a vegetarian diet is more a preference and voluntary restriction of certain foods.
+Unlike the allergies and intolerances mentioned thus far, a vegetarian diet is more a preference and a voluntary dietary restriction of certain foods.

 Many vegetarians choose to eat fish, which is common enough to have created its own name - pescetarian.
 While there’s not usually a clinical or allergy related reason for this, it’s essentially where you draw the line morally or purely a preference to avoid some meat and not others.

 Unlike a vegetarian diet, vegans will not consume any animal products, including meats and products derived from animals.
 While vegetarians choose to avoid meat often due to the treatment of the animals, vegans continue that line of thought but are against the animals being bred and placed in a captive environment for the sole purpose of exploiting their lifestyle for the creation of food.
 Due to its moral reasoning, veganism is a diet preference, not an allergy or intolerance to these products.
 However, a vegan diet can be a good option for someone with a dairy allergy as it is very safe to consume vegan friendly foods.